 Employers recruiting in the Department of Computer Science in any capacity are expected to adhere to the On-Campus Recruiting Expectations and Policies for Employers from the university’s Career Advancement Office, regardless of whether the employer is engaging with Career Advancement or not.
 Please note that, while the Expectations and Policies document has not yet been updated for 2018/19, you can assume that they will remain largely the same.

 In particular, please note that, among other things, these policies require the following:

 Scheduling interviews during reading and final exam periods is discouraged.
 Please see the University of Chicago Academic Calendar for details on when our various reading periods, final exams, and breaks take place.

 Exploding offers (those requiring a student to accept a job offer within a very short period of time) are not tolerated.
 We encourage employers to give to give students a minimum of one week to evaluate internship and fulltime offers.
-Please note that if you make any return offers to students interning with you this summer, we ask that you give students until November 3, 2017 to respond to the offer.
+Please note that if you make any return offers to students interning with you this summer, we ask that you give students until early November to respond to the offer (exact date TBD).

 The department has several active student organizations that run their own events, some of which provide opportunities for employers to engage with students specifically in that organization.
 Many of their events are also open for sponsorship.

 - ACM-W is a student organization focused on Women in Computing.
 ACM-W runs fortnightly study breaks, as well as a number of workshops throughout the year.
 Members of this organization also coordinate programs that provide funds for students to attend the Grace Hopper Conference each year.

 - Asynchronous Anonymous is a student organization that runs student-led talks and workshops throughout the year.